 Why are you creating video tutorials?
 Do you want to answer reference questions in a more active way?
 Do you want to provide more training opportunities to your users?
 Do you want to make promotional videos?

 Who will create the videos?
 For greatest quality control, we recommend using a specific staff, as it's very easy to forget how to do things efficiently and well if you don't create videos on a regular basis.
-If you use a small staff (for example, Anne & I are the "instructional technology" staff and are the primary users of Camtasia), you will get content from others.
-Our liaison librarians also use Jing to create short, non-edited videos to answer common reference questions.
+If you use a small staff (for example, I am part of the "Enabling Technologies Team" staff and I am the primary user of Camtasia), you will get content from others.
+Our informationists use Jing to create short, non-edited videos to answer common reference questions.

 Who's your audience?
 Undergrads, graduate students, researchers, faculty, the general public?
 This will have an impact on how long your videos are (shorter for undergrads; for people who know they need to learn, you can create longer videos) and perhaps on how the content is presented.